 Hidden in the woodland are several ancient archaeological remains to explore.
 These include the ancient Temple of Poseidon, a warrior’s tomb, the temple of Athena and various other artefacts of Ermioni’s long diverse history.
 There’s also an old white windmill at the highest point of the Bisiti.

 The Bisti is used by locals as a kind of park area.
-It is great for relaxing with a book, walking, running, jogging, and even hiding in the trees practising yoga.
-I used to regularly walk and run around the Bisti in the mornings when we lived there.
+It’s great for relaxing with a book, walking, running, jogging, and even hiding in the trees practising yoga.
+Tanya used to walk and run around the Bisti in the mornings when we lived there.

 The tip of the Bisti is also great for fishing and snorkelling.
 At the end of the path, you find yourself at a small white church perched on the edge of the sea.
 There’s a set of steps into the sea, which is a wonderful place for a swim.